 While there are plenty of speakeasies across the city we’ve narrowed our list down to the best fifteen.
-From back rooms that were actually around in the 1920’s to new interpretations of what a speakeasy was like during the Prohibition era, here are some of our favorite spaces we think everyone has to try at least once.
+From back rooms that were actually around in the 1920’s to new interpretations of what a speakeasy was like during the Prohibition era, here are some of the best speakeasies in NYC that we think everyone has to try at least once.
 We’ve even added a map at the bottom to make finding a quaint and swanky bar near you that much easier!

 1. Attaboy, Lower East Side